 - Medicine to lower cholesterol (such as atorvastatin, pravastatin), medicine that suppresses the immune system (such as sirolimus, tacrolimus, cyclosporine), medicine for heart rhythm problems, blood pressure medicine (a calcium channel blocker), medicine to treat a fungus infection, medicine to treat HIV or AIDS, medicine to treat impotence, a steroid medicine (such as prednisone, dexamethasone, fluticasone), a blood thinner (such as warfarin), or birth control pills

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have other liver problems, anemia, neutropenia, HIV infection, or have had an organ transplant.
-Tell your doctor if you plan to have a surgery.
+- Tell your doctor if you are breastfeeding, or if you have other liver problems or HIV infection.
+Tell your doctor if you plan to have surgery.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: